qiskit-community/spank-plugins/commands/task_runner/README.md

 QRMI Task Runner is an executable to run a quantum workload on the specified QPU resource.
 This is designed to be used in a Slurm job, configuration parameters such as endpoint URL and access credentials are taken from the process environment variables.
 Users can run a quantum workload by specifying Qiskit Primitive input for IBM Direct Access or Qiskit Runtime Service, or Pulser Sequence for Pascal Cloud.

-Slurm infrastructure sends a SIGCONT/SIGTERM signal when it cancels a job.
-This executable receives these signals and cancels the running quantum workload.
+This executable receives SIGCONT/SIGTERM signals sent by Slurm infrastructure and cancels the running quantum workload.

 ## Supported OS